 For instance, do you want to make instructional videos?
 You can now get quality digital video and lighting equipment online.
 How about instead of describing how to do something on the computer, just buy a program to record everything on your computer screen as you do it?
 This is also a great option for the camera shy.

-You can also buy affordable software to record audio conversations through your computer.
+You can also buy affordable software to record audio conversations.
 This means you can do an interview or conference call and have it practically ready to sell right away.

 If you do some product searching and mix in a little creativity, there’s no telling what you can do.